Three-dimensional flat bands and possible interlayer triplet pairing superconductivity in the alternating twisted NbSe$_2$ moir\'e bulk: Results and discussions

 It is noted that there are two different configurations in the twisted transition-metal dichalcogenides (TMD), which centers on the MM region and MX region\cite{stack_MX_Enaldiev2020}.
 In the MX-stacking twisted TMD, one layer is obtained by rotating by $180^{\circ}$ around the hollow compared to MM-stacking twisted TMD.
 Previous work\cite{stack_MX_Enaldiev2020} showed that the electronic structures behave very different in these twisted structure.
 Thus, we also calculated the electronic structure of $13.17^{\circ}$ and $6.01^{\circ}$ with AP centered twisted structure as shown in Fig. 4.
 Although the overall band shapes differ significantly between the MX- and MM-centered twisting structures, the bandwidths of the bands near the Fermi energy remain similar: 93.3 meV (MX) vs. 102.3 meV (MM) for $13.17^{\circ}$, and 12.6 meV (MX) vs. 11.1 meV (MM) for $6.01^{\circ}$.
 These results indicate that the bandwidths of the bands near the Fermi energy is mainly insensitive to the twisting center.

 To trace the evolution of the bandwidth with decreasing twist angle, we focus on the bands closest to the Fermi level.
 The average bandwidth of these bands at different $k_z$ is used as an indicator of the system's overall bandwidth.
 As shown in Fig.5, the bandwidths of alternating $7.34^{\circ}$-twisted NbSe$_2$ moir\'e bulk decrease to 30\,meV.
-Subsequently, in the alternating $6.01^{\circ}$-twisted NbSe$_2$ moir\'e bulk, the bandwidths are further reduced to 10\,meV, which are close to typical bandwidths of magic-angle twisted bilayer graphene as shown in the Fig.5.
+Subsequently, in the alternating $6.01^{\circ}$-twisted NbSe$_2$ moir\'e bulk, the bandwidths are further reduced to 10\,meV, which are close to typical bandwidths of magic-angle twisted bilayer graphene as shown in the Fig.\,5.
 Thus, three-dimensional flat bands emerge in the alternating twisted NbSe$_2$ moir\'e bulk with twisted angle $\theta \leq 6.01^{\circ}$, which can experience significant electron-electron interaction.
+As shown in Fig.\,5, the atomic relaxation in the twisted moiré bulk magnifies the density of states (DOS) near the Fermi level.
+The small bandwidth of mini-bands induced by atomic relaxation results in a series of sharp DOS peaks in the 6.01°, 5.09,° and 4.41° twisted NbSe$_2$ bulk.
 In the alternating twisted NbSe$_2$ moir\'e bulk, each layer possesses interlayer interaction from two neighboring layers.
 But in the twisted bilayer NbSe$_2$ or at the surface of moir\'e bulk, these interlayer interactions weaken, leading to an enhancement in the bandwidth of moir\'e bands.
 Thus, the surface state behaves different from bulk states in the alternating twisted NbSe$_2$ moir\'e bulk.